psb1558/ygt/README.md

 ## Changes

+### Version 0.1.24 (2023-4-19)

+When we read a UFO, we do not rename glyphs.
+This prevents incompatibilities between in-memory font and font on disk, and it simplifies export.
+However, it may complicate shifting back and forth between UFO and YAML modes.

+Ygt sometimes hung when summoning a Font View window for fonts read from UFO.
+This is now fixed.

+Program now (partly) honors dark themes on various platforms.

-Version 0.1.23 (2023-4-17) changes three keywords in Ygt’s YAML-based hinting language: `blackspace`, `whitespace`, and `grayspace` become `blackdist`, `whitedist`, and `graydist`.
+### Version 0.1.23 (2023-4-17)

+changes three keywords in Ygt’s YAML-based hinting language: `blackspace`, `whitespace`, and `grayspace` become `blackdist`, `whitedist`, and `graydist`.
 If you have created a hinting file for earlier versions, run this sed script:
 ```
 s/blackspace/blackdist/g
 s/whitesapce/whitedist/g